How to Keep Kids Safe in the Car

 - They can stay seated this way for the duration of your trip.

-- Make sure your child is always using a lap and shoulder belt.
+- Make sure the child is always using a lap and shoulder belt.
 Kids like to pull down the shoulder belt or tuck it behind their back for comfort, but this is not safe.
 The shoulder belt should always lie across their chest and shoulders, and the lap belt should always lie across their hip bones.

 - Avoid products that claim to help seat belts fit more securely.
 These products are not made in accordance with, or regulated by, federal safety standards.
 If your child is tall enough and mature enough to sit properly in a seat belt, they should not need anything additional to help.